 The ultimate in self-sufficiency in terms of food is, of course, to grow it yourself.
 I have read many articles lately inferring that preppers should buy seeds packaged for long term storage so that when SHTF they can dig up part of the lawn and grow their own food.

 I would like to warn those who see this as a viable option.
-It’s not that it can’t be done but the scope of the project isn’t being clearly defined.
+It’s not that it can’t be done, but the scope of the project isn’t being clearly defined.

-It’s that time of year when the garden plan solidifies.
+This is the time of year when the garden plan solidifies.
 It is time to inventory the pantry to evaluate the most popular crops and adjust the garden space allotments accordingly.
 Heirloom seeds are inventoried, new seeds are ordered and indoor starts are planted.
 Although we may grow significant quantities of fruit and vegetables, do we really know what it would take to feed a family of four for a whole year if the garden was our ONLY source of food?

 Wisdom of The Ancients (Who Might’ve Almost Starved)